fhopeman/puresec-master/README.md

 This is the master of a microservice alarm system called puresec.
 With these several completely independent microservices I try to create a simple solution of alarm alerting.

+- The microservices only shares code, if the code is an independent and versioned library.

 ## Available Microservices

 | Name   |  Description |